 If you have adjusted the packaging rules in the agent bakery, you’ll notice that the Bake agents button will be highlighted in orange.
 The created and adapted rules will only then found in the installation packages after you create/bake them again.
 Once this process has been completed you will receive a confirmation:

 1.4.
 Signing agents

 Next, sign the agents with the key created in step 1.
 For this you need your passphrase for the first time.
-After you have successfully entered this passphrase the signed agents will be identified by an .
+After you have successfully entered this passphrase the signed agents will be identified by a .
 If you have created multiple keys, the signature is done separately for each key.
 Important: An agent updater on the hosts to be monitored is satisfied if the new package is signed with one of its known keys.

 1.5.
 Registering agents

 In the next step register the hosts to be monitored on the Checkmk server.
-Since a new host is not yet trusted by the Checkmk server, and the server does not yet know that the host should be updated automatically, the agent must be installed manually – one-time – on the host.
+Since a new host is not yet trusted by the Checkmk server, and the server does not yet know that the host should be updated automatically, the agent must be installed manually – once-only – on the host.
 To do this download the package for the host from the WATO at Monitoring Agents.
 Make sure that the package also contains the Agent Updater plug-in.

 Now copy the package to the host and install it as usual with rpm, deb or msiexec (or with a double-click as applicable).
 The Agent Updater plug-in will then be found in the host’s plug-ins directory: